chaoge525/soafee_demo/documentation/validations.rst

 The tests execution is identical on both Docker and Podman images, as it makes use of Podman provided aliases for Docker commands.

-Currently, the test suite contains one top-level integration test that is composed of four sub-tests:
+Currently the test suite contains two top-level integration tests, which run consecutively in the following order.

+| 1. ``Run OCI Container`` is composed of four sub-tests:
-| 1.
-Run a containerised workload via the ``docker run`` command
+|    1.1.
+Run a containerised detached workload via the ``docker run`` command
 |        - Pull an image from the network
-|  - Create and start the container
+|        - Create and start a container
-| 2.
+|    1.2.
 Check the container is running via the ``docker inspect`` command
-| 3.
+|    1.3.
 Remove the running container via the ``docker remove`` command
 |        - Stop the container
 |        - Remove the container from the container list
-| 4.
+|    1.4.
 Check the container is not found via the ``docker inspect`` command
+| 2. ``OCI Container Network Connectivity`` is composed of a single sub-test:
+|    2.1 Run a containerised, immediate (non-detached) network-based workload
+         via the ``docker run`` command
+|        - Create and start a container, re-using the existing image
+|        - Update package lists within container from external network

 The tests can be customised via environment variables passed to the execution: